huggingface/blog/hf-bitsandbytes-integration.md

 # Mixed int8 matrix multiplication for Large Language Models

-Authors have demonstrated how crucial it is to comprehend the scale-dependent emergent properties of transformers in order to comprehend why traditional quantization fails for big models.
+Authors have demonstrated how crucial it is to comprehend the scale-dependent emergent properties of transformers in order to understand why traditional quantization fails for big models.
 They demonstrate that performance deterioration is caused by outlier features.
 Together, let's look at how this works step by step.

 In essence, 8-bit Matrix Multiplication at Scale for Transformers seeks to complete the matrix multiplication computation in three steps:
 1. From the input hidden states, extract the outliers and non-outliers by column.